noir-lang/noir/circuits/specs/src/architecture/app-circuits/public-input-abis.md

  ## Custom inputs ABI

-Circuits have up to 32 custom 'inputs' (and 'outputs' for public circuits).
+Circuits have custom 'args' and 'return values'.
 Each Noir data type that is set to be a public input is represented by a single field element (we don't need to do this for private inputs).
 If the data type is >1 field element, the data is Pedersen hashed.
 We apply this heuristic recursively for structs and nested data. e.g. for

 ```
 struct foo {